ShivaniMasadi05/MYSQL-SCHOOLDB/README.md

 # MYSQL-SCHOOLDB
 This project is a simple employee database management system created using SQL.
-It includes the creation of THREE tables: Students, Subjects and Teachers, along with sample data and several SQL queries to retrieve information.
+It includes the creation of THREE tables: Students, Subjects Teachers and Enrollments along with sample data and several SQL queries to retrieve information.
 The project is aimed at demonstrating how to set up a basic employee database and perform common operations.

 ## Table of Contents
 - [Database Schema](#database-schema)